-- Abstract: Sorting input objects is an important step within many machine learning pipelines.
-However, the sorting operator is non-differentiable w.r.t. its inputs, which prohibits end-to-end gradient-based optimization.
-In this work, we propose a general-purpose continuous relaxation of the output of the sorting operator from permutation matrices to the set of "unimodal matrices".
-Further, we use this relaxation to enable more efficient stochastic optimization over the combinatorially large space of permutations.
-In particular, we derive a reparameterized gradient estimator for the widely used Plackett-Luce family of distributions.
-We demonstrate the usefulness of our framework on three tasks that require learning semantic orderings of high-dimensional objects.
+- Abstract: Sorting input objects is an important step in many machine learning pipelines.
+In this work, we propose NeuralSort, a general-purpose continuous relaxation of the output of the sorting operator from permutation matrices to the set of unimodal row-stochastic matrices, where every row sums to one and has a distinct argmax.
+This relaxation permits straight-through optimization of any computational graph involve a sorting operation.
+Further, we use this relaxation to enable gradient-based stochastic optimization over the combinatorially large space of permutations by deriving a reparameterized gradient estimator for the Plackett-Luce family of distributions over permutations.
+We demonstrate the usefulness of our framework on three tasks that require learning semantic orderings of high-dimensional objects, including a fully differentiable, parameterized extension of the k-nearest neighbors algorithm.

-- Keywords: continuous relaxations, sorting, stochastic computation graphs
+- Keywords: continuous relaxations, sorting, permutation, stochastic computation graphs, Plackett-Luce

 - TL;DR: We provide a continuous relaxation to the sorting operator, enabling end-to-end, gradient-based stochastic optimization.